catio-tech/doc-consolidator/README.md

 # Doc Consolidator

 PDF documentation consolidation utilities for processing exported documentation files from platforms like Notion, Confluence, or other knowledge management systems.
+Useful if you want to upload content into AI tools such as Google's NotebookLM, that have limits on the number of files you can upload.

 ## Purpose